 3B-1.1.
-Compare the total number of chronically homeless persons, which includes persons in families, in the CoC as reported by the CoC for the 2015 PIT count compared to 2014 (or 2013 if an unsheltered count was not conducted in 2014).
+Compare the total number of chronically homeless persons, which includes persons in families, in the CoC as reported by the CoC for the 2016 PIT count compared to 2015 (or 2014 if an unsheltered count was not conducted in 2015).

-2014 (for unsheltered count, most recent year conducted) 2015 Difference Universe: Total PIT Count of sheltered and unsheltered chronically homeless persons 257 207 -50 Sheltered Count of chronically homeless persons 82 60 -22 Unsheltered Count of chronically homeless persons 175 147 -28
+2015 (for unsheltered count, most recent year conducted) 2016 Difference Universe: Total PIT Count of sheltered and unsheltered chronically homeless persons 207 160 -47 Sheltered Count of chronically homeless persons 60 44 -16 Unsheltered Count of chronically homeless persons 147 116 -31

 3B-1.1a.
-Using the "Differences" calculated in question 3B-1.1 above, explain the reason(s) for any increase, decrease, or no change in the overall TOTAL number of chronically homeless persons in the CoC, as well as the change in the unsheltered count, as reported in the PIT count in 2015 compared to 2014.
-To possibly receive full credit, both the overall total and unsheltered changes must be addressed. (limit 1000 characters)
+Using the "Differences" calculated in question 3B-1.1 above, explain the reason(s) for any increase, or no change in the overall TOTAL number of chronically homeless persons in the CoC, as well as the change in the unsheltered count, as reported in the PIT count in 2016 compared to 2015. (limit 1000 characters)

-F12013 COC Application Fage 44 11/16/2013 FY2015 CoC Application Page 44 11/18/2015 --- -- ------------------------ --------- ------------
+FY2016 CoC Application Page 40 09/07/2016 -- ------------------------ --------- ------------

-The total number of sheltered and unsheltered chronically homeless individuals decreased and there are no chronically homeless families in our CoC.
-The decrease is the result of an increased focus on housing chronically homeless individuals.
-Our Unified Supportive Housing System (USHS) expanded the number of existing PSH projects it oversees and the CoC added new PSH units to our inventory.
-As such, there are more PSH housing units becoming available through turnover that are designated for chronically homeless individuals.
-Therefore, more chronically homeless individuals receive housing.
-Our redesigned crisis response system offers centralized case management services that prioritize chronically homeless individuals.
-Monthly "hot lists" focus our housing efforts on the long-term homeless population.
-Our Collaborative Outreach program rapidly engages and houses unsheltered chronically homeless individuals through USHS.
-There were no changes to the PIT count methodology.
+The number of sheltered and unsheltered chronically homeless individuals decreased as a result of an intense focus on housing chronically homeless individuals.
+The CoC's Unified Supportive Housing System -which prioritizes chronically homeless individuals per HUD Notice CPD-16-11-expanded the number of existing PSH projects it oversees and the CoC added new PSH units to the inventory.
+All new and vacated units are dedicated or prioritized for chronically homeless individuals.
+As as result, more chronically homeless individuals receive housing.
+Monthly "hot lists" focus housing efforts on the long-term homeless population.
+There were no changes to the sheltered PIT count methodology.
+The number of chronically homeless unsheltered individuals decreased, demonstrating the success of our housing efforts, even though the overall unsheltered count increased as a result of a change in unsheltered PIT count methodology, warmer weather, and data de-duplication challenges.